 beginning of the season it could take two days to ride this

 section if it hasn't been sawed.
-There is no gas available between
+Unless the gas station at Shoup

 up Main Street a